I’m gonna’ talk about SELLING today.

 ⇸ Setting up your sales process for success

-*NOTE* This video was recorded LIVE inside my Facebook group, Brand Boldly for Service-Based Entrepreneurs as a #ThirstyThursday training video.
+*NOTE* This episode was recorded LIVE inside my Facebook group, Brand Boldly for Service-Based Entrepreneurs.
 Join the group to participate LIVE and get your questions answered in real time.

 Sales in general, people are terrified of it, right?
 People don’t want to be seen as salesy and slimy and sleazy and all of those typical used cars salesman type people.
 Nobody wants to be seen like that.
 Right?
 Of course.
 That sucks.
 I want to talk today about some common questions that I get and ways that you can set up your business so that you’re never put in that situation of feeling like that anyway.

 That’s the ultimate goal, right?
 It’s not just how to avoid that necessarily, but how to not have to ever be put in that situation in the first place.
 Because nobody wants to feel like that.
 You don’t want to feel slimy and salesy and gross, but also no one else wants you to make them feel like that either, you know?
 No one likes being sold to.
 We’ll talk a little bit about that and just how to present your offers and present your stuff in a way that doesn’t feel like that and it doesn’t feel like that for the other person.
 Cool?
 Awesome.

 First question on my list is just, I don’t like it.
 That’s not really question, is it?
 I don’t like doing sales calls.
 I guess it’s the most common things that I hear, are I don’t like doing sales calls.
 And I’ll just say, when I very first started, this was the number one thing that I was terrified of.
 I did not ever, ever, ever want to get on a call and try to sell something to someone.
 And I honestly still don’t “selling” anything, but I was freaked out about it forever.